CAFDataProcessing/data-processing-service/docs/pages/en-us/Architecture.md

 The Data Processing service is actually a suite of services that form a fully-featured processing solution.
 It consists of the following:

 - Workers, built against the CAF Worker Framework, for processing input data.
-- API's for customizing logic that can be applied during processing, for example, workflows, classifications, and boilerplate expressions.
+- API's for customizing logic that can be applied during processing, for example, workflows and boilerplate expressions.

 The sections that follow provide a high-level architectural overview of the various components that make up the Data Processing service and how they interact.
 Each component is available as a Docker container and the suite can be deployed using the compose file available [here](https://github.com/CAFDataProcessing/data-processing-service-deploy).
 Instructions on using the compose file can be found on the [Getting Started](./Getting-Started) page.